 Larger appetites are equally well catered for and the establishment prides itself on belonging to the slow food movement, although you wouldn't believe it on a busy Saturday when customers yell orders over the heads of their fellow clients at the remarkably equanimous bar staff.

 Discover the city's creative soul

-Tempted to check out Almería's attractions for yourself?
-Don't miss the latest deals on direct fares with Thomas Cook Airlines, which departs to Almería from airports including London Stansted, Birmingham, Manchester and Glasgow among others.
-You can also find out more about the weather in Almería, and see when we think is the best time to go for prime city break conditions, perfect for exploring everything from the Alcabaza to nearby beaches.
+Weather & climate: You can find out more about the weather in Almeria, and see when we think is the best time to go for prime city break conditions, perfect for exploring everything from the Alcabaza to nearby beaches.